top of page

 S.G.L.R.
 No.13 - This loco is a 1¾ ton, 7 hp battery-electric tunnelling locomotive built by the Derbyshire firm of Clayton Equipment.
 It was built in 1973, carries works number 5965B, and is owned by a consortium of S.G.L.R. members.
 Its original ownership was Parnell Plant Ltd of Rugby, later known as Miller Buckley Plant Ltd, and from 2001 Morgan Est plc.
 It was numbered L13.
 In March 2002 it was sold to Roy Etherington, President of the Industrial Railway Society, who re-sold it to the S.G.L.R. consortium in 2013.
-It has not yet worked at S.G.L.R.
-L13 is now operational awaiting batteries
+Having arrived at S.G.L.R. without batteries, a new set was purchased and installed in May 2021, and the loco is now operational

 S.G.L.R.
 No.14 - This loco was built in 1975, and is a 1¾ ton, 7 hp battery-electric tunnelling locomotive built by the Derbyshire firm of Clayton Equipment.
 The works number is BO 922B.
 It is one of two locos ordered by J J Gallagher Ltd of Birmingham and used on sewer tunnelling contracts in the West Midlands for several years.
 At a later date it belonged to Hunslet Locomotive Hire Ltd of Killamarsh, hirers of narrow-gauge locomotives, and carried a small name plate LADY MARGORIE (yes, the spelling is correct).
 It was sold to two members of the S.G.L.R. in 2003 and was operational by 2007.
 In May 2012 it was given the name PETER in memory of Peter Sellers, former Chairman of the S.G.L.R.
 Society.
 It is in running order, painted red, and is the regular locomotive on the Steeplehouse Quarry branch line.